awsdocs/amazon-sagemaker-developer-guide/doc_source/endpoint-auto-scaling-prerequisites.md

 # Prerequisites<a name="endpoint-auto-scaling-prerequisites"></a>

-Before you can use autoscaling, must have already created a Amazon SageMaker model deployment\.
+Before you can use auto scaling, must have already created a Amazon SageMaker model deployment\.
 Deployed models are referred to as a [production variant](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_ProductionVariant.html)\.
 This includes information about the model and the resources used to host it\.

 For more information about deploying a model endpoint, see [Deploy the Model to SageMaker Hosting Services](ex1-model-deployment.md#ex1-deploy-model)\.

-To enable autoscaling for a model, you can use the console, the AWS CLI, or the Application Auto Scaling API\.
-It is recommended to try to [Configure model autoscaling with the console](endpoint-auto-scaling-add-console.md) to get familiar with the requirements and to test your first autoscaling configuration\.
+To activate auto scaling for a model, you can use the console, the AWS CLI, or the Application Auto Scaling API\.
+It is recommended to try to [Configure model auto scaling with the console](endpoint-auto-scaling-add-console.md) to get familiar with the requirements and to test your first auto scaling configuration\.
 When using the AWS CLI or Application Auto Scaling the flow is to register the model, define the scaling policy, then apply it\.
-The following overview provides further details on the prerequisites and components used with autoscaling\.
+The following overview provides further details on the prerequisites and components used with Application Auto Scaling\.

-## Autoscaling policy overview<a name="endpoint-auto-scaling-policy"></a>
+## Auto scaling policy overview<a name="endpoint-auto-scaling-policy"></a>

 To use automatic scaling, you define and apply a scaling policy that uses Amazon CloudWatch metrics and target values that you assign\.
 Automatic scaling uses the policy to increase or decrease the number of instances in response to actual workloads\.

 You can use the AWS Management Console to apply a scaling policy based on a predefined metric\.
 A *predefined metric* is defined in an enumeration so that you can specify it by name in code or use it in the AWS Management Console\.
 Alternatively, you can use either the AWS Command Line Interface \(AWS CLI\) or the Application Auto Scaling API to apply a scaling policy based on a predefined or custom metric\.

 There are two types of supported scaling policies: target\-tracking scaling and step scaling\.
-It is recommended to use target\-tracking scaling policies for your autoscaling configuration\.
+It is recommended to use target\-tracking scaling policies for your auto scaling configuration\.
 You configure the *target\-tracking scaling policy* by specifying a predefined or custom metric and a target value for the metric\.
 For more information about using Application Auto Scaling target\-tracking scaling policies, see [ Target Tracking Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-target-tracking.html)\.

 You can use step scaling when you require an advanced configuration, such as specifying how many instances to deploy under what conditions\.
 Otherwise, using target\-tracking scaling is preferred as it will be fully automated\.
 For more information about using Application Auto Scaling step scaling policies, see [ Step Scaling Policies](https://docs.aws.amazon.com/autoscaling/application/userguide/application-auto-scaling-step-scaling-policies.html)\.